OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:16

-then let those who are in Judea flee to the mountains.
+at that time those who are in Judea should escape to the mountains.

 ## Matthew 24:17